Oil up sharply, posts first monthly gain since June

 Both contracts have been supported by signs that lower prices are starting to reduce investment in non-OPEC production, even as the U.S. rig count slide slows.

-Brent's more pronounced February gains have been fuelled by disruptions to production and exports from Libya and Iraq.
+Brent's more pronounced February gains have been fueled by disruptions to production and exports from Libya and Iraq.

 "The main event this week has been the widening of the spread between Brent and WTI (U.S. crude)," said Ole Hansen, senior commodity strategist at Saxo Bank.